DriftAsimov/better-windows-terminal/README.md

         "useAcrylic": true
     },
     ```

+    > Tip: You can even use gifs are background image.

 * Since "Blue Matrix" theme is not pre-installed, we will be adding it ourselves.
 Scroll down in `settings.json` to find a `schemes` list and   update it like this: